tweet-sevak/thescriptninja.github.io/_posts/2019-11-29-An-Obsession-with-Russian-Literature.markdown

 3. The Idiot by Dostoyevsy
 4. Fathers and Sons by Ivan Turgenev

-If you have any thoughts to share or would like to discuss literature, feel free to DM me, i would love to have a discussion.
+If you have any thoughts to share or would like to discuss literature, feel free to DM me, I would love to have a discussion.